 - Policy UTIL-1.1 Ensure that development projects construct on-site components of the water, sewer, and storm drain utility systems as described below in Tables 9.4, 9.5, and 9.6 (and in the RBD Utility Impact Study).
-As appropriate, identify the responsibility of developers for constructing off-site improvements, confirm these off-site improvements with the City Engineer and document them in Development Agreements and/or Conditions of Approval. - Policy UTIL-1.2 Ensure that utility improvements are constructed per the standards identified in this Specific Plan and other applicable City standards (including Veolia and the City's Sanitary District), and that each project contributes at minimum its proportionate fair share towards infrastructure, as detailed in the Nexus Study. - Policy UTIL-1.3 Applicants shall coordinate with the City Public Works Department to determine if existing utilities in public streets near the project shall be concurrently replaced, reconstructed or upgraded during project construction.
-These public utility improvements would be credited towards impact fees (or considered as community benefits, if in excess of nexus-required fees). - Policy UTIL-1.4 Partner with a developer to build one or more large (1.5 MGD+) water storage tank(s) within the Plan Area, with a likely location being at the end of Demeter and Purdue Streets. - Policy UTIL-1.5 Ensure that development of each parcel includes an adequate sanitary sewer infrastructure to prevent discharge of untreated water to surface waters.
+As appropriate, identify the responsibility of developers for constructing off-site improvements, confirm these off-site improvements with the City Engineer and document them in Development Agreements and/or Conditions of Approval. - Policy UTIL-1.2 Ensure that utility improvements are constructed per the standards identified in this Specific Plan and other applicable City standards (including Veolia and EPASDthe City's Sanitary District), and that each project contributes at least at minimum its proportionate fair share towards infrastructure, as detailed in the Nexus Study. - Policy UTIL-1.3 Applicants shall coordinate with the City Public Works

+Department to determine if existing utilities in public streets near the project shall be concurrently replaced, reconstructed or upgraded during project construction.
+These public utility improvements would be credited towards impact fees (or considered as community benefits, if in excess of nexus-required fees).
+When publicly accessible streets are replaced/reconstructed, it is the City's expectation that any existing utilities will be concurrently replaced/upgraded. - Policy UTIL-1.4 Partner with a developer to build one or more large (1.5 MGD+) water storage tank(s) within the Plan Area, with a likely location being at the end of Demeter and Purdue Streets.

-- Policy UTIL-1.6 Ensure that the future storm water system in the Plan Area is designed and built to provide adequate capacity for peak rain events, including both the southern and northern parts of the Plan Area, as well as the adjacent University Village neighborhood. - Policy UTIL-1.7 All untreated runoff shall be directed away from salt marsh habitat. - Policy UTIL-1.8 Ensure future projects will make a fair share contribution toward the Bay Road, Eastern Main Trunk, and Dual Trunk to RWQCP capital improvement projects (CIPs) identified in Table 5-4 Recommended RBD Sewer CIPs, which address the needs of the City's sewer pipe system with respect to maximum flow depth/pipe diameter (d/D).
-EPASD (or the City's current sanitary sewer service provider) will implement these improvements prior to the Specific Plan Update buildout (2040). - Policy UTIL-1.9 Prioritize construction of public utility and infrastructure improvements necessary to serve 100% affordable housing projects. - Policy UTIL-1.10 Applicants and the City shall coordinate with Don Edwards Wildlife Refuge and contact the Refuge early in any planning for the Runnymede Pump Station.
+- Policy UTIL-1.5 Ensure that development of each parcel includes an adequate sanitary sewer infrastructure to prevent discharge of untreated water to surface waters. - Policy UTIL-1.6 Ensure that the future storm water system in the Plan Area is designed and built to provide adequate capacity for peak rain events, including both the southern and northern parts of the Plan Area, as well as the adjacent University Village neighborhood. functionality of existing storm water infrastructure.

+Policy UTIL-1.7 All untreated runoff shall be directed away from salt marsh habitat.

+- Policy UTIL-1.8 Ensure future projects will make a fair share contribution toward the Bay Road, Eastern Main Trunk, and Dual Trunk to RWQCP capital improvement projects (CIPs) identified in Table 5-4 Recommended RBD Sewer CIPs, which address the needs of the City's sewer pipe system with respect to maximum flow depth/pipe diameter (d/D).
+EPASD (or the City's current sanitary sewer service provider) will implement these improvements prior to the Specific Plan Update buildout (2040). - Policy UTIL-1.9 Prioritize construction of public utility and infrastructure improvements necessary to serve 100% affordable housing projects.

+Policy UTIL-1.9 Applicants and the City shall coordinate with Don Edwards Wildlife Refuge and contact the Refuge early in any planning for the Runnymede Pump Station.